Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Choose your own adventure this morning.
-Opt for a relaxing hot springs soak or cycle east from Glenwood Springs on the car-free Glenwood Canyon Recreation Trail.
-Unlike rides on previous days, you will experience a gradual increase in elevation as you make your way out of the canyon.
-Your afternoon ride features the Gore Creek Trail—the best way to get acquainted with the ins and outs of Vail Village.
+Choose your own adventure this morning: relax with a soak in the soothing hot springs or cycle east from Glenwood Springs on the car-free Glenwood Canyon Recreation Trail.
+Unlike previous days, today’s ride features a gradual uphill climb as you ascend through the dramatic canyon landscape.
+In the afternoon, enjoy a scenic spin along the Gore Creek Trail—the perfect way to get acquainted with the charming streets and surroundings of Vail Village.

 Cumulative Distance Range: 9 — 27 miles